You can’t see it. You can’t smell it. You’ve probably never thought about it. But make no mistake: it’s out there. And

 Here’s the good news: preventing CO poisoning is not overly difficult.
 In fact, there are two simple actions that can prevent the vast majority of poisoning incidents:

-- Schedule an annual appliance inspection – contact a licensed gas contractor to take a look at your gas appliances (your stove, furnace, fireplace, etc.) and venting systems to confirm they’re in good working order.
+- Schedule an annual appliance service – contact a licensed gas contractor to take a look at your gas appliances (cooktop, furnace, water heater, fireplace, etc.) and venting systems to confirm they’re in good working order.
 Visit the Technical Safety BC’s website to find a licensed gas contractor near you.
+For more information on what should be included in your service, click here.

 - Install a CSA-certified CO detector – Look for a certification mark from a certification body accredited by the Standards Council of Canada or certification from the Canadian Standards Association (CSA).
 Put it in the hallway outside your bedrooms and on each level of your home.
 If your detector isn’t hardwired, check your batteries twice a year.
 And if it’s more than seven years old (check the end of life date), get a new one.
 Units with sealed lithium batteries require no battery replacement or maintenance.